Privacy Policy

 - Service Administration and Communications: We use your contact information (email, name) to send service-related communications such as account confirmations, notifications of workflow results, important updates, security alerts, and administrative messages.
 We may also send you informational updates about new features or tips for using Linked API.
 You can opt out of non-essential communications (such as marketing emails) at any time.

 - Improvement and Analytics: Usage Data is utilized to analyze trends, debug issues, and improve our platform’s performance and features.
 For instance, understanding how users utilize certain API endpoints can help us optimize execution speed or user experience.
-We may use third-party analytics tools (e.g., Google Analytics) that deploy cookies or similar technologies on our website to collect anonymous information about user interactions.
-These analytics providers process data only on our instructions and for our purposes.
+We may use privacy-conscious, third-party analytics tools that deploy cookies or similar technologies on our website to collect aggregated information about how visitors use the site.
+We use these tools under appropriate data-processing terms.

 - Customer Support: If you contact us for support, we will use your contact information and any information you provide about your issue to help resolve your questions or troubleshoot problems.
 We may also review your recent API usage or error logs to diagnose technical issues.